abongsjoel/tj-calculator/README.md

 # TJ Calculator

-> In this project I build a simple calculator
+> In this project I built a simple calculator using plain HTML, CSS and JavaScript.

 ![screenshot](../master/screenshot.png)

-In this project, i used HTML, CSS and JavaScript to build a basic calculator
+In this project, i used plain HTML5, CSS3 and JavaScript to build a basic calculator.
+I started by creating functions for the basic math operators.
+I then created an operate function that takes an operator and 2 numbers and then calls one of the operators.
+I also created buttons for each digit, each of the functions and the "Equals" key as well as a display for the calculator.
+Then i created the functions that populate the display and make the calculator work.

 ## Live Demo